-Almond meal – The terms almond meal and almond flour are often used interchangeably.
-However, there are slight differences in different countries.
-One is made from blanched almonds and the other from the whole almond.
-They are both finely ground but my preference is for the blanched almond meal as its texture is finer.
+Almond meal/flour – The terms almond flour and almond meal are sometimes used interchangeably.
+However, in general, almond flour is made from blanched almonds and almond meal from the whole almond.
+You can use either, they are both finely ground, but my preference in this recipe is for the blanched almond meal/flour as it has a finer texture.

-Caster/superfine sugar – this is sugar which is more finely ground than granulated sugar.
-It dissolves easily making it ideal for baking recipes.
-You can, however, use regular granulated sugar.
+Caster/superfine sugar – this sugar dissolves easily, making it ideal for baking recipes.

 Dutch processed cocoa – I use unsweetened cocoa powder.
 It gives a lovely rich, chocolatey colour and deep flavour.